 - Q: Can I pose questions about the Viewer on the OriginLab forum?

 A: Yes, in fact there is a forum specifically for users of the Viewer and Orglab applications.

-If you are an instrument manufacturer, for example, you can use Orglab to output data in the Origin OPJ file format.
+If you are an instrument manufacturer, for example, you can use Orglab to output data in the Origin OPJ file format (OPJU format not supported as of February 2018).
 By including Orglab component files with your instrument software, your customers will be able to exchange data with OriginLab's powerful data analysis and graphing software.
-The Origin OPJ file with its hierarchical structure and strong data interchange, programming, and meta data support is ideally suited to analysis work.
+The Origin OPJ file with its hierarchical structure and strong data interchange, programming, and metadata support is ideally suited to analysis work.